 Newfoundland dogs have a shorter lifespan compared to smaller breeds, typically ranging from 8 to 10 years.
 This means that owners may experience the loss of their beloved pet sooner than expected.

-Newfoundlands are generally well-behaved, but they require consistent socialization and training from an early age to ensure they grow into well-adjusted adults.
-Lack of training and socialization can lead to behavioral issues.
+Newfoundlands are generally well-behaved, but they require consistent socialisation and training from an early age to ensure they grow into well-adjusted adults.
+Lack of training and socialisation can lead to behavioural issues.

 Newfoundlands are sensitive to heat due to their dense double coat.
 Owners in hot climates need to be cautious during hot weather and provide adequate cooling options.